 ArenaNet was looking for a way to bring player accounts into a more branded, centralized experience.
-I was tasked with creating the UI and visual design for how that central account hub, and in the process help accounts be tied more to the ArenaNet brand as opposed to the individual game brands that they own.
+I was tasked with creating the UI and visual design for how that central account hub would look, feel, and function.
+While this was never implemented, the goal I was tasked with was to shift user accounts to be tied more to the ArenaNet brand as opposed to the individual game brands a given player owns.

 The Stowe Winter campaign had three separate targeted audiences, each of which got their own set of banners, a landing page (pictured) and a retargeting landing page.
 Photos and copy were tailored to each audience, but built around the same responsive framework.